How to find a trustworthy builder

 Your chosen builder will also need to understand their own responsibilities when carrying out your work.
 Serious breaches of health and safety on your project could lead to construction work being stopped and additional work being needed to put things right.
 You may even be prosecuted in the most serious circumstances.
 Here are some points to consider:

 Getting it in writing.
-It is strongly recommended that you use a formal contract, for example the Joint Contracts Tribunal (ICT) Building Contract for home owners / occupiers.
+It is strongly recommended that you use a formal contract, for example the Joint Contracts Tribunal (JCT) Building Contract for home owners / occupiers.
 This will give you invaluable protection should a problem occur when the work starts.
-Visit the Sweet and Maxwell website to download a building contract.

-Considerate Constructors Scheme.
-One way of minimising your risk is to choose a developer that has registered in the Considerate Constructors Scheme (CCS) The CCS is a national initiative set up by the construction industry to improve its image and encourage responsible conduct.
+One way of minimising your risk is to choose a developer that has registered in the Considerate Constructors Scheme (CCS).
+The CCS is a national initiative set up by the construction industry to improve its image and encourage responsible conduct.
 Visit the Considerate Constructors Scheme (CCS) website for more details

 Notice of commencement and completion of work

 A completion certificate is issued at the end of the project, if we are satisfied that the works are in compliance with the Building Regulations.
-Please ensure that a completion inspection is carried out and a completion certificate is issued before you've made your final payment to the builder and they have left the site.
+Please ensure that a completion inspection is carried out before your builder has left site.
 The certificate will be provided as part of a final successful inspection, but further or replacement copies will be subject to a charge.
 Please retain and keep your certificate safe.
 Your solicitor will require it to be supplied if the property is to be sold at any point in the future.Was this page useful?